-Prerequisites: Humanities and United States History Open to Seniors or with departmental approval and Politics examination.
+Prerequisites: Humanities and United States History Open to Seniors or with departmental approval

+This college-level course prepares students to take the AP United States Government and Politics examination.
 It further prepares students for roles as community leaders and responsible, active citizens using the competitive "We the People..." program, in order to strengthen their critical thinking and extemporaneous speaking skills.
 The "We the People..." program culminates in a State congressional hearing competition in January.
 Additionally, students investigate core concepts of political science: consuming and producing polls, analyzing charts and graphs, predicting voting behavior, analyzing demographic data, and understanding the essential ideas about political parties, campaigns, and elections.